drapergem/draper/Readme.markdown

-# Draper
+# Draper: View Models for Rails

-This gem makes it easy to apply the decorator pattern to the models in a Rails application.
+This gem makes it easy to apply the decorator pattern to the data models in a Rails application.
 This gives you three wins:

 1. Replace most helpers with an object-oriented approach
 2. Filter data at the presentation level